Characters: Doctor Who Classic Series Doctors

 , and is currently still redeeming the character fantastically in Big Finish Doctor Who

-, to the point of being voted "favourite audio Doctor" by the fans.
+, to the point of being voted "favourite audio Doctor" by the fans and eventually doing his Doctor justice with a proper final story.
 For his Big Finish

 character tropes, see here

 - Aborted Arc: A multi-year arc was planned in which the Sixth Doctor would mellow out, but politics at the BBC intervened.
 This was later taken up (after a fashion) by the Big Finish audios, where regular companion Dr. Evelyn Smythe puts up with exactly zero of his ego-trips and gives him a much-needed reality check.
 Unfortunately, the dissatisfaction with Baker's tenure bled into the material itself ("Trial of a Time Lord") and later Who novels, which had Seven seeing him as a fundamentally flawed incarnation (though he eventually changed his mind).

 - Anti-Hero Substitute: Whereas the Fifth Doctor found himself stuck in a World Half Empty, fretting about other ways, Six seems more open to employing dirty methods when fighting evil.
 In truth, the Sixth Doctor usually wasn't very violent but the situations he found himself in certainly were.
 Though Nathan-Turner's iron fist was keenly felt in the Costuming Department, script editor Eric Saward was, for all intents and purposes, in charge of the show during this period.
 Saward is also well-known for his affinity for action heroes, morally ambiguous stories and a kill-or-be-killed mentality.
 He was at sea with Davison's Doctor, but Baker allowed Saward to indulge a less-utopian worldview.
 "Feels different this time", indeed.

 - Big Fun: The most portly Doctor thus far, though that isn't saying much.